Shackle Plates for your Caravan | Trailer | Black | Galvanised – Video

 Ideally, the dumb jack should be welded into position at a distance 25mm longer than your spring.
 This distanced allowed the correct operation of your caravan or trailer spring.

 25mm is the minimum distance for 45mm wide springs.
-For 60mm wide springs, the distance should be 35mm used a min of 75mm center shackle plates.
+For 60mm wide springs, the distance should be 35mm used a min of 75mm centre shackle plates.

 Spring hangers welded into position the same eye to eye measurement as the spring will cause problems immediately.
 This practice is more common than most owners realise.

 The remedy is simple, measure your spring length from the middle of the eye to the middle of the eye.
-Add a minimum of 25mm, and that should be your spring hanger centers.
+Add a minimum of 25mm, and that should be your spring hanger centres.

 If your spring hangers are not 25mm larger than your spring eyes, then your back hangers OR front hangers need to be cut and re-welded into the correct position.

 Confused?
 It gets worse.
-Shackle please come in a variety of centers from 63mm to 90mm, There is also a variety of hole sizes from 1/2 inch to 5/8 inch.
+Shackle please come in a variety of centres from 63mm to 90mm, There is also a variety of hole sizes from 1/2 inch to 5/8 inch.